 We welcome groups of 10-40 visitors by scheduled visit.

-For the remainder of the 2021-2022 school year, Glenstone will offer both guided onsite visits and virtual engagement options.
-Our school program is intended for a broad range of curriculum and grade levels and uses interactive exercises to encourage direct engagement!
+This fall, Glenstone will offer both guided onsite visits and virtual engagement options for school groups and summer youth programs.
+Our guided visit program is intended for a broad range of curriculum and grade levels and uses interactive exercises to encourage direct engagement!

-To request a guided onsite visit or a virtual engagement, click here.
+To request a guided onsite visit or a virtual engagement for a school program (from September 1 – December 23), click here.

 Guided Onsite Visits: